-All of the Peer Companies granted stock options as part of compensation to executives.
-Two of the Peer Companies utilized restricted stock as a part of their regular compensation program.
-At the present time, the Company has chosen to utilize stock option grants as the only equity awards provided to executive officers and employees, but will continue to evaluate this tool based on industry practices and the competitive market place.
+All of the 2008 Peer Companies granted stock options as part of compensation to executives, and two Peer Companies utilized restricted stock awards or units as a part of their regular compensation program.
+In 2009, all of the Peer Companies granted stock options and four of the Peer Companies utilized restricted stock awards or units as components of executive compensation.
+At the present time, the Company has chosen to utilize stock option grants as the only equity awards provided to executive officers, but will continue to evaluate this tool based on industry practices and the competitive market place.